 3. Embrace Challenging Light

 You will want to take photos even when the lighting scenarios are not ideal, and that’s okay.
 Harsh light at noon?
 No problem.
-Take a refresher on my previous tips for handling difficult light. 🙂
+Face your subjects toward their shadow (so they’re not squinting at the sun) and avoid sun glares on your lens.

 4. Include Yourself!